Connected (Stereo MC's song)

 "Connected" is a song by British hip hop/electronic music group Stereo MC's.
 It is the title track of their third studio album, and was released in September 1992 by Gee Street and Island Records as the album's lead single.
 The song samples "Let Me (Let Me Be Your Lover)" by Jimmy "Bo" Horne and peaked at number 18 on the UK Singles Chart.
 Internationally, "Connected" peaked within the top 10 of the charts in Austria, Sweden and Switzerland, and entered the top 20 of the charts in Belgium, Finland and the United States.

-Its music video, directed by Matthew Amos, received a nomination at the 1993 MTV Video Music Awards.
+The song's music video, directed by Matthew Amos, received a nomination at the 1993 MTV Video Music Awards.
 NME and Melody Maker ranked "Connected" number 16 and 19 in their list of "Singles of the Year" in December 1992.
 The song later appeared in the 1995 movie Hackers, and it was the theme to the Rob Lowe programme Dr. Vegas (2004).